tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): What are the best possible ways to identify syntax errors in a SAS program?
 - *Answer* (aacharya4−stat6250): Some of the ways to identify syntax errors in a SAS program are by using the SAS systems options in code window and DATA step debugger.
 - Question(tchan49-stat6250): When you have a syntax error, can you check the error message at the Output window?
-- Question (ttruong59-stat6250): When a syntax error is detected, what is the best way to recognize and debug the error?

 [Course Textbook Chapter 3, Problem 5]